Best code review tools 2024

 GitLab is an open-source platform that runs on the cloud but is also installable on on-premise servers.
 You can use GitLab free, with optional advanced features starting from $19/month.

-Gitlab’s Pros
+GitLab’s Pros

 • GitLab has a powerful integrative CI/CD pipeline and supports vulnerability scans.